notpatrickadams/UselessBot-Python/README.md

 - The mention of the word "lamp"
   - Sends an image of a moth
     - Because moths love light sources
+- !magic7
+  - Gives not very good or inconclusive advice

 ## To-Do